tomcritchlow/tomcritchlow.github.io/_posts/2019-07-18-wither-substack.md

 title: Media Formats 1 - Wither Substack
 subtitle: A new dual author blogchain around new media formats
 layout: blog
-blogchain: media-formats
+blogchain: small-medium-large
 ---

 Housekeeping: this is a new blogchain I'm kicking off that's going to be written back and forth between myself and [Brian](http://www.briandell.info/).
 The premise?
-We'll explore new and old media formats, the changing landscape of media and more.
+We'll explore ideas in media - old and new.
+Small, medium, large.

 ## Wither Substack